Postman

 Windmills – are found often illustrated on postcards of all times.
 Either the main topic of the card or part of the background, on topo cards as well as subject/greetings cards.
 Inexpensive collecting subject although you might soon need extra space to store your finds.

 Oshawa (Canada), Factories of General Motors of Canada Ltd. Although not in good shape anymore, the (cheap) card pretty aged with dirt (?) spots, an interesting piece.
 Size 140 x 82 mm, printed in brown ink, image halftone.
-Promotion imprint on address side, leaving no place for own message.
+Promotion imprint on address side.
 See the General Motors Exhibit at the British Empire Exhibition 1924.
 Canadian Building, booths: 51, 52, 53 and 67.
 Qualifies for different collecting categories.

 Oshawa_Canada_GM_Factories